tenzir/tenzir/web/docs/formats.md

 Use with caution.

-This option can not be combined with the combination `--merge --schema`.
+This option can not be combined with `--merge --schema`.

 ## MIME Types